-Today is a rest day, meaning you are free explore where you want at your own pace.
-If you're up early, check out the morning market or take a trip to the crater lake of Boneng Yeak.
+Today is a rest day.
+If you’re up early, check out the morning market or take a trip to the crater lake of Boneng Yeak.
 Legend has it this lake is so deep, its base has never been reached.
 There will be a group dinner at the lodge tonight.

-It's time to get back in the saddle and this morning's route takes you along flatlands to Stung Treng.
+Today you will ride along the flatlands to Stung Treng.
 This ride takes you through authentic Cambodian countryside, so expect to see plenty of rice paddies and rubber tree plantations.
-You'll cycle as the sun sets giving amazing views, before a wonderful dinner tonight
+You’ll cycle as the sun sets giving amazing views, before a wonderful dinner tonight.

-After a cycle through some quiet villages and hamlets you'll take a cruise in Kratie on the Mekong River.
-Kratie is best known for its wildlife and in particular, its pink dolphins, not a sight you see every day!
+After a cycle through some quiet villages and hamlets you’ll take a cruise in Kratie on the Mekong River.
+Kratie is best known for its wildlife and in particular, its pink dolphins, a wonderful Cambodian sight.
 This evening you can enjoy the Mekong River from the roof terrace at the hotel.

-You'll be back on a boat on the Mekong this morning, this time to the French colonial town of Chhlong.
+You’ll be back on a boat on the Mekong this morning, this time to the French colonial town of Chhlong.
 Take a look at the stunning pagodas and small mosques.
-Next, cycle to Wat Han Chey, an 8th century hilltop pagoda, where you will have a picnic lunch with spectacular views.
-This afternoon's cycle will be to Kampong Cham, where tonights hotel is waiting with a swimming pool.
+From there you will cycle to Wat Han Chey, an 8th century hilltop pagoda, where you will have a picnic lunch with spectacular views.
+This afternoon’s cycle will be to Kampong Cham, where tonight’s hotel is waiting with a swimming pool.

-Today's route follows dirt tracks along the Mekong and heads towards Kampong Thom.
-You'll surround yourself with plantations, rice paddies and small villages - authentic rural Asia!
+Today’s route follows dirt tracks along the Mekong and heads towards Kampong Thom.
+You will be surrounded by plantations, rice paddies and small villages, a real taste of authentic rural Asia.
 Kampong Thom is home to the stunning Sambor Prei Kuk temple.

-After a transfer to an 800 year old bridge, it will be time to start your final cycle in Domdek.
-You'll cycle along historic roads which connect Kampong Thom to the Angkor Wat in Siem Reap.
-Tonight you'll have dinner in a trendy garden restaurant.
+This morning you will visit an 800 year old bridge before starting your ride to Domdek.
+You’ll cycle along historic roads which connect Kampong Thom to Angkor Wat in Siem Reap.

-Cycle to the magnificent Angkor Wat, classed at the 'Eighth Wonder of the World'.
-You'll also have a look round Ta Prohm, filming location for the film Tomb Raider.
+Today you will ride the magnificent Angkor Wat, classed at the ‘Eighth Wonder of the World’.
+You’ll also have a look round Ta Prohm, filming location for the film Tomb Raider.
 The beauty of this temple lies within it being completely untouched.
-You'll see the Angkor Thom, Bayon temple, a series of faces carved out of stone and the Terrace of the Elephants.
-After lunch you'll have saved the best until last, the jaw dropping Angkor Wat.
-Tonight you'll have your farewell dinner in Siem Reap.
+You’ll see the Angkor Thom, Bayon temple, a series of faces carved out of stone and the Terrace of the Elephants.
+After lunch you’ll have saved the best until last, the jaw dropping Angkor Wat.

 This morning is free time before its time to say goodbye after an incredible trip.